kheller18/data-structures-algorithms/questions/React.md

           ```
           + Remember, we are not trying to change the functionality of each component, we are trying to share a single functionality across multiple components using HOC.

-13. What are the different phases of the component lifecycle?
+27. What are the different phases of the component lifecycle?
-    + There are four different phases in the lifecycle of React component:
-      + `Initialization`: During this phase, React component will prepare by setting up the default props and initial state for the upcoming tough journey.
+    + `Initialization`: React component will prepare by setting up the default props and initial state for the upcoming tough journey.
-      + `Mounting`: Mounting refers to putting the elements into the browser DOM.
+    + `Mounting`: putting the elements into the browser DOM.
 Since React uses VirtualDOM, the entire browser DOM which has been currently rendered would not be refreshed.
 This phase includes the lifecycle methods `componentWillMount` and `componentDidMount`.
-      + `Updating`: In this phase, a component will be updated when there is a change in the state or props of a component.
+    + `Updating`: a component will be updated when there is a change in the state or props of a component.
 This phase will have lifecycle methods like `componentWillUpdate`, `shouldComponentUpdate`, `render`, and `componentDidUpdate`.
-      + `Unmounting`: In this last phase of the component lifecycle, the component will be removed from the DOM or will be unmounted from the browser DOM.
+    + `Unmounting`: last phase of the component lifecycle, the component will be removed from the DOM or will be unmounted from the browser DOM.
 This phase will have the lifecycle method named `componentWillUnmount`.
     ![lifecycle phases and methods](../images/React/lifecycle_phases_methods.png)

-14. What are the lifecycle methods of React?
+28. What are the lifecycle methods of React?
     + React lifecycle hooks will have the methods that will be automatically called at different phases in the component lifecycle and thus it provides good control over what happens at the invoked point.
 It provides the power to effectively control and manipulate what goes on throughout the component lifecycle.
     + For example, if you are developing the YouTube application, then the application will make use of a network for buffering the videos and it consumes the power of the battery (assume only these two).
 After playing the video if the user switches to any other application, then you should make sure that the resources like network and battery are being used most efficiently.
 You can stop or pause the video buffering which in turn stops the battery and network usage when the user switches to another application after video play.
     + So we can say that the developer will be able to produce a quality application with the help of lifecycle methods and it also helps developers to make sure to plan what and how to do it at different points of birth, growth, or death of user interfaces.
     + The various lifecycle methods are:
-      + `constructor()`: This method will be called when the component is initiated before anything has been done.
+      + `constructor()`: called when the component is initiated before anything has been done.
 It helps to set up the initial state and initial values.
-      + `getDerivedStateFromProps()`: This method will be called just before element(s) rendering in the DOM.
+      + `getDerivedStateFromProps()`: called just before element(s) rendering in the DOM.
 It helps to set up the state object depending on the initial props.
 The getDerivedStateFromProps() method will have a state as an argument and it returns an object that made changes to the state.
 This will be the first method to be called on an updating of a component.
-      + `render()`: This method will output or re-render the HTML to the DOM with new changes.
+      + `render()`: output or re-render the HTML to the DOM with new changes.
 The render() method is an essential method and will be called always while the remaining methods are optional and will be called only if they are defined.
-      + `componentDidMount()`: This method will be called after the rendering of the component.
+      + `componentDidMount()`: called after the rendering of the component.
 Using this method, you can run statements that need the component to be already kept in the DOM.
-      + `shouldComponentUpdate()`: The Boolean value will be returned by this method which will specify whether React should proceed further with the rendering or not.
+      + `shouldComponentUpdate()`: the Boolean value will be returned by this method which will specify whether React should proceed further with the rendering or not.
 The default value for this method will be True.
-      + `getSnapshotBeforeUpdate()`: This method will provide access for the props as well as for the state before the update.
+      + `getSnapshotBeforeUpdate()`: provide access for the props as well as for the state before the update.
 It is possible to check the previously present value before the update, even after the update.
-      + `componentDidUpdate()`: This method will be called after the component has been updated in the DOM.
+      + `componentDidUpdate()`: called after the component has been updated in the DOM.
-      + `componentWillUnmount()`: This method will be called when the component removal from the DOM is about to happen.
+      + `componentWillUnmount()`: called when the component removal from the DOM is about to happen.

-15. Do React Hooks work with static typing?
+29. Do React Hooks work with static typing?
-    + Static typing refers to the process of code check during the time of compilation for ensuring all variables will be statically typed.
+    + `Static typing`: the process of code check during the time of compilation for ensuring all variables will be statically typed.
 React Hooks are functions that are designed to make sure about all attributes must be statically typed.
 For enforcing stricter static typing within our code, we can make use of the React API with custom Hooks.

-16. Explain about types of Hooks in React.
+30. Explain about types of Hooks in React.
     + `Built-in Hooks`: The built-in Hooks are divided into 2 parts as given below:
       + `Basic Hooks`:
         + `useState()`: This functional component is used to set and retrieve the state.
-        + `useEffect()`: It enables for performing the side effects in the functional components.
+        + `useEffect()`: enables for performing the side effects in the functional components.
-        + `useContext()`: It is used for creating common data that is to be accessed by the components hierarchy without having to pass the props down to each level.
+        + `useContext()`: used for creating common data that is to be accessed by the components hierarchy without having to pass the props down to each level.
       + `Additional Hooks`:
-        + `useReducer()`: It is used when there is a complex state logic that is having several sub-values or when the upcoming state is dependent on the previous state.
+        + `useReducer()`: used when there is a complex state logic that is having several sub-values or when the upcoming state is dependent on the previous state.
 It will also enable you to optimization of component performance that will trigger deeper updates as it is permitted to pass the dispatch down instead of callbacks.
-        + `useMemo()`: This will be used for recomputing the memoized value when there is a change in one of the dependencies.
+        + `useMemo()`: used for recomputing the memoized value when there is a change in one of the dependencies.
 This optimization will help for avoiding expensive calculations on each render.
-        + `useCallback()`: This is useful while passing callbacks into the optimized child components and depends on the equality of reference for the prevention of unneeded renders.
+        + `useCallback()`: useful while passing callbacks into the optimized child components and depends on the equality of reference for the prevention of unneeded renders.
-        + `useImperativeHandle()`:  It will enable modifying the instance that will be passed with the ref object.
+        + `useImperativeHandle()`: will enable modifying the instance that will be passed with the ref object.
-        + `useDebugValue()`: It is used for displaying a label for custom hooks in React DevTools.
+        + `useDebugValue()`: used for displaying a label for custom hooks in React DevTools.
-        + `useRef()`: It will permit creating a reference to the DOM element directly within the functional component.
+        + `useRef()`: will permit creating a reference to the DOM element directly within the functional component.
-        + `useLayoutEffect()`: It is used for the reading layout from the DOM and re-rendering synchronously.
+        + `useLayoutEffect()`: used for the reading layout from the DOM and re-rendering synchronously.
-    + `Custom Hooks`: A custom Hook is basically a function of JavaScript.
+    + `Custom Hooks`: a function of JavaScript.
 The Custom Hook working is similar to a regular function.
 The “use” at the beginning of the Custom Hook Name is required for React to understand that this is a custom Hook and also it will describe that this specific function follows the rules of Hooks.
 Moreover, developing custom Hooks will enable you for extracting component logic from within reusable functions.
     ![types of hooks](../images/React/types_of_hooks.png)

-17. Differentiate React Hooks vs Classes.
+31. Differentiate React Hooks vs Classes.
    ![React hooks vs classes](../images/React/hooks_classes.png)

-18. How does the performance of using Hooks will differ in comparison with the classes?
+32. How does the performance of using Hooks will differ in comparison with the classes?
     + React Hooks will avoid a lot of overheads such as the instance creation, binding of events, etc., that are present with classes.
     + Hooks in React will result in smaller component trees since they will be avoiding the nesting that exists in HOCs (Higher Order Components) and will render props which result in less amount of work to be done by React.

-19. Do Hooks cover all the functionalities provided by the classes?
+33. Do Hooks cover all the functionalities provided by the classes?
     + Our goal is for Hooks to cover all the functionalities for classes at its earliest.
 There are no Hook equivalents for the following methods that are not introduced in Hooks yet:
       + getSnapshotBeforeUpdate()
       + getDerivedStateFromError()
       + componentDidCatch()

-20. What is React Router?
+34. What is React Router?
-    + React Router refers to the standard library used for routing in React.
+    + `React Router`: the standard library used for routing in React.
 It permits us for building a single-page web application in React with navigation without even refreshing the page when the user navigates.
 It also allows to change the browser URL and will keep the user interface in sync with the URL.
 React Router will make use of the component structure for calling the components, using which appropriate information can be shown.
 Since React is a component-based framework, it’s not necessary to include and use this package.
 Any other compatible routing library would also work with React.
     + The major components of React Router are given below:
-      + `BrowserRouter`: It is a router implementation that will make use of the HTML5 history API (pushState, popstate, and event replaceState) for keeping your UI to be in sync with the URL.
+      + `BrowserRouter`: a router implementation that will make use of the HTML5 history API (pushState, popstate, and event replaceState) for keeping your UI to be in sync with the URL.
 It is the parent component useful in storing all other components.
-      + `Routes`: It is a newer component that has been introduced in the React v6 and an upgrade of the component.
+      + `Routes`: a newer component that has been introduced in the React v6 and an upgrade of the component.
-      + `Route`: It is considered to be a conditionally shown component and some UI will be rendered by this whenever there is a match between its path and the current URL.
+      + `Route`: considered to be a conditionally shown component and some UI will be rendered by this whenever there is a match between its path and the current URL.
-      + `Link`: It is useful in creating links to various routes and implementing navigation all over the application.
+      + `Link`: useful in creating links to various routes and implementing navigation all over the application.
 It works similarly to the anchor tag in HTML.

-21. Can React Hooks replace Redux?
+35. Can React Hooks replace Redux?
     + The React Hook cannot be considered as a replacement for Redux (It is an open-source, JavaScript library useful in managing the application state) when it comes to the management of the global application state tree in large complex applications, even though the React will provide a useReducer hook that manages state transitions similar to Redux.
 Redux is very useful at a lower level of component hierarchy to handle the pieces of a state which are dependent on each other, instead of a declaration of multiple useState hooks.
     + In commercial web applications which is larger, the complexity will be high, so using only React Hook may not be sufficient.
 Few developers will try to tackle the challenge with the help of React Hooks and others will combine React Hooks with the Redux.

-22. Explain conditional rendering in React.
+36. Explain conditional rendering in React.
-    + Conditional rendering refers to the dynamic output of user interface markups based on a condition state.
+    + `Conditional rendering`: the dynamic output of user interface markups based on a condition state.
 It works in the same way as JavaScript conditions.
 Using conditional rendering, it is possible to toggle specific application functions, API data rendering, hide or show elements, decide permission levels, authentication handling, and so on.
     + There are different approaches for implementing conditional rendering in React.
 Some of them are:
       + Using if-else conditional logic which is suitable for smaller as well as for medium-sized applications
       + Using ternary operators, which takes away some amount of complication from if-else statements
       + Using element variables, which will enable us to write cleaner code.

-23. Explain how to create a simple React Hooks example program.
+37. Explain how to create a simple React Hooks example program.
     + I will assume that you are having some coding knowledge about JavaScript and have installed Node on your system for creating a below given React Hook program.
 An installation of Node comes along with the command-line tools: npm and npx, where npm is useful to install the packages into a project and npx is useful in running commands of Node from the command line.
 The npx looks in the current project folder for checking whether a command has been installed there.
 When the command is not available on your computer, the npx will look in the npmjs.com repository, then the latest version of the command script will be loaded and will run without locally installing it.
 This feature is useful in creating a skeleton React application within a few key presses.
     + Open the Terminal inside the folder of your choice, and run the following command:
       + `npx create-React-app React-items-with-hooks`